tishaAnders/modelling-relative-clause-agreement-seq2seq-lstm/README.md

 # Modelling Agreement in English Relative Clauses with an LSTM

 To demonstrate the efficacy of LSTMs in learning long-term dependencies which confuse even humans, I designed a toy language to model relative clause constructions in English.
-Sentences with multiple, nested, relative clauses require the reader to keep track of grammatical attributes of the subject of the sentence until the end of the sentence is reached, where the sentence is artificially prolonged by insertion of relative clauses in the middle.
+Sentences with multiple, nested, relative clauses require the reader to keep track of the sentence subject's grammatical attributes until the end of the sentence is reached, where the sentence is artificially prolonged by insertion of relative clauses in the middle.

 ## How agreement works in English relative clause constructions